 After every experiment Steele conducts, he considers ways of replicating his findings for different identity groups.
 For the time being, however, he’s restricted himself to studying test performance.
 This makes sense, because it’s easier to control subjects’ behavior and environment by proctoring a test—and therefore easier to see the relationship between environment and performance.

 Steele, Mikel, and Joseph proceeded to study stigmatization in the Los Angeles high school Mikel had attended.
 Mikel proctored a half-hour exam for black and white students.
 To provoke stigmatization, Mikel told half of the students that the test measured verbal ability; he told the other half that the test was “an instrument to study problem solving in general,” which wasn’t intended to measure individual students’ abilities.
 Mikel also made a point of asking his subjects to complete a survey, in which they were asked how much they cared about school.
-In the end, Steele, Mikel, and Joseph found that black students performed below white students when told that the test measured verbal ability.
+In the end, Mikel found that black students who cared about school performed below white students when told that the test measured verbal ability.
 However, black students who said they didn’t care about school were less likely to underperform—and black and white students who said they didn’t care about school performed at the same level.
+The problem was, this was a consistently lower level.

 With each experiment Steele organizes, he gets a better sense for his subjects’ thoughts and feelings during the study.
 Here, for example, Mikel improves on the results of Steele’s previous study by measuring the relationship between academic motivation, academic performance, and stereotyping.

 Mikel’s findings suggested that ambitious, academically gifted black students were more likely to suffer from stigma pressure than less academically gifted or ambitious students.
 Talented black students at Mikel’s high school were like the Sonics in 1977—they had talent, but suffered from stereotype pressure.
-After Mikel’s experiment, Steele began using the word “stereotype threat” to describe the impact of stigmatization on students.
+After Mikel’s experiment, Steele began using the term “stereotype threat” to describe the impact of stigmatization on people.

 The experiment suggests that underperformance isn’t necessarily a sign of laziness or lack of motivation—underperformance is in fact more apparent in the most ambitious, driven students, because these are the kinds of students who think about the threat of stereotypes the most.